 You really won’t have a minute of boredom on the Las Vegas strip.
 The list of attractions and activities goes on and on.
 Oh, certainly, you can find a quiet nook tucked away at the hotel or a shady place by the pool for reading a novel, but the high energy of Vegas gets most people up and moving.

 It’s no wonder that Chef Ramsay chose this for Hell’s Kitchen’s home.
-So plan out your meal at Hell’s Kitchen in Las Vegas, and take in a bit of Cesar’s Palace’s ambiance while you are at it.
+So plan out your meal at Hell’s Kitchen in Las Vegas, and take in a bit of Caesar’s Palace’s ambiance while you are at it.
 Double your pleasure, double your fun!